UGLY FREAKIN WALLS IN YOUR HOUSE

 The Ugly Wall Confrontation

-After several months I finally decided it was time to go after the ugly walls.
+After several months, I finally decided it was time to go after the ugly walls in the newly designated closet area.
 I first capped off the old plumbing outlets and covered the holes with new pieces of drywall.
 There were multiple electrical outlets so I left them in place except for the 220 volt box needed for the dryer.
 I disconnected and removed it.
 I also covered the dryer vent hole with a drywall patch.

 An easy way to cover a wall or ceiling hole is to locate the next wall studs or ceiling joists just past the hole.
 Use a nail, small drill bit or stud finder.
 Find the center by locating the clear area on either side.
 Measure from center to center and mark.
 Cut a piece of drywall to fit.
 Then place the drywall against the wall or ceiling between your center marks.
 Scribe around your new piece with a pencil.
 Cut out scribed area with a utility knife, reciprocating saw, or electric oscillating tool.
 Screw in new drywall piece after cleaning area.

 Now it was time to do something with the poorly textured walls.
 I wanted smoothly finished walls and ceiling.
-I knew that I would have to plaster over everything.
+I knew that I would have to plaster over everything to achieve that effect.

 When I faced a similar problem with the last home that I owned, I hired a professional to plaster over the textured walls to create a smooth finish.
 That is an art in itself as you only get one chance to do it right.
 When plaster drys, it is a hard finish.
 I don’t know how to do that nor do I want to learn.